Shook leads No. 8 Louisville women past top-ranked Oregon

 Oregon: The Ducks are 1-1 against AP Top 25 opponents this season and 10-4 against ranked teams since the 2018-2019 season.

-Louisville: The Cardinals snapped a five-game losing streak against top-ranked teams, with their last win coming against then-No. 1 Baylor in an NCAA regional in Oklahoma City on March 31, 2013.
+Louisville: The Cardinals snapped a five-game losing streak against top-ranked teams, with their last win coming against then-No. 1 Baylor, 82-81, in an NCAA regional in Oklahoma City on March 31, 2013.
+They are now 2-11 all-time against No. 1s.

 UP NEXT